VikingStudio/FG-5E-Enhancer/README.md

 v0.7.0 ( - , - , 2020)
 - Changeable opacity underlay for active actor added with menu setting.
 DM only.
 - Size of active actor underlay either full or half reach.
 Menu option.
 DM only.
+- Blood on token when take damage, controlled by menu item.
+Blood condition widget to the middle of actor token.
+- Add X or skull graphics widget on token death.